JxTorres003/AdvDiversity/README.md

-# The Institute of  Advance Diversity
+# The Institute to Advance Diversity

   An online platform designed to connect individuals with the objective to provide personal growth, entrepreneurship, career advice and much more by connecting them with mentors across the United States.
-##  Worked on a full-stack project: 🧰
+##  Worked on a full-stack development project: 🧰
-I entered the project during its developement phase in the SDLC and due to its massive contibutions from other engineers I can only provide my portion of development.
+Entered the project during its developement phase (SDLC) and due to its massive contibutions from other engineers I can only provide my portion of the project development.
 ### Visit Site:
 <a href="https://advancingdiversity.azurewebsites.net/" target="_blank">
 <img src=https://img.shields.io/badge/adv-Diversty-blue alt=project />